Nonsymmetrical Effects of Racial Diversity on Organizational Minority Members: Evidence from the Teaching Profession

 In my dissertation, I examine the formation and consequences of coworker support in cross-race and same-race interactions.
 I conducted a year-long, multi-site workplace ethnography across five schools with varying demographic compositions.
 This involved shadowing and interviewing more than 100 teachers, attending work events such as meetings and formal and informal teacher gatherings, and interviewing 18 school personnel.
 I compare how the demographic composition of faculty – primarily by teachers’ race, but also by their certification, age, and experience backgrounds –impacts processes of coworker support, and in turn, has consequences on teachers’ on-the-job attainment of human capital, resources for doing the work, and outcomes of job satisfaction and retention.
 Below are abstracts of two papers coming out of the dissertation project.

-How Tokens Form and Use Social Ties: Evidence from Teachers in Majority-White and Majority-Black Schools
+How Organizational Minorities Form and Use Social Ties: Evidence from Teachers in Majority-White and Majority-Black Schools

-“Corridors of Frustration: The Socialization and Boundary-Drawing Functions of Venting in Public Workspaces”
+“Corridors of Frustration: Comparing the Socialization and Boundary-Drawing Functions of Venting, Evaluation, and Consultation in Public versus Private Workspaces.”